xyproto/cxx/README.md

 # SakeMake [![Language](https://img.shields.io/badge/language-C++-red.svg)](https://isocpp.org/) [![Standard](https://img.shields.io/badge/C%2B%2B-20-orange.svg)](https://en.wikipedia.org/wiki/C%2B%2B#Standardization) [![License](https://img.shields.io/badge/license-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Build Status](https://travis-ci.org/xyproto/sakemake.svg?branch=master)](https://travis-ci.org/xyproto/sakemake) [![Buildsystem](https://img.shields.io/badge/sake-make-blue.svg)](https://github.com/xyproto/sakemake)

-Configuration-free build system for Arch Linux, FreeBSD, Ubuntu 17.10 or macOS w/Homebrew, **for developers that just want to program in C++20 and build one or more executables** and not have to deal with build configuration and compilation flags.
+Simple build system for Arch Linux, FreeBSD, Ubuntu 17.10 or macOS w/Homebrew, **for developers that just want to program in C++20 and build one or more executables** and not have to deal with build configuration and compilation flags.
 Defines for directories like `img` and `data` are provided.
 A simple way to test and package code is also provided.

 *SakeMake* also provides a way to structure your C++20 code, test and debug your source files.
 It also makes it easy for Linux (or Homebrew) packagers to package your project, and for users to build and install it.